 For many of us, hemorrhoids may just appear to be the childishly amusing subject of innumerable daytime television commercials and medical clinic pamphlets, but for some people, they can be an embarrassing and even potentially debilitating problem.
 Hemorrhoids are enlarged blood vessels within the anus, which over time become distended and eventually start to hang out of the anal sphincter itself.
 Often, they will be a source of nagging irritation but in some cases, they will cause the sufferer a significant amount of pain and have a large impact on their daily activities.
-However, are dogs at risk of developing hemorrhoids in the same manner that humans are?
+Are dogs at risk of developing hemorrhoids in the same manner that humans are?

 Can Dogs Get Hemorrhoids?